OAGi/Score/docs/user_guide/index.rst

       the name of the code list in the *Name* column to see all details of the code list.

-3. Click “Next”.
+3. Click "Next".

-4. The “Edit Code List” page of the uplifted code list is displayed where the user can make further changes.
+4. The "Edit Code List" page of the uplifted code list is displayed where the user can make further changes.
 All information is carried from the source code list including the List ID.
 Their GUIDs are however different.